-Charles Morgan’s principal areas of practice are environmental law and commercial property law.
-He has a particular interest in all areas of water and water industry law which has led to appearances in a huge variety of courts and tribunals all over England & Wales including the Magistrates Court, Government Inspectors, the County Court, the Crown Court, the Queen’s Bench Division, the Chancery Division, the Technology and Construction Court, the Administrative Court, the Court of Appeal, the House of Lords and the Supreme Court.
-He also has extensive experience of areas of waste law, in particular the WEEE régime (he has appeared in both of the only two reported cases).
-He is equally confident in addressing public law and private law issues, which often arise together in environmental disputes.
+Charles Morgan’s practice is now almost entirely concerned with aspects of water and water industry law, in which he has been concerned for over 30 years (since before privatisation).
+He is one of a very small number of practitioners with such specific experience and expertise.
+His work in this field has led to appearances before a huge variety of courts and tribunals all over England & Wales including the Magistrates Court, Government Inspectors, the County Court, the Crown Court, the King’s (formerly Queen’s) Bench Division, the Chancery Division, the Technology and Construction Court, the Administrative Court, the Business & Property Courts, the Court of Appeal, the House of Lords and the Supreme Court.
+His established wider background in both environmental law and commercial Chancery practice renders him equally confident in addressing public law and private law issues, which often arise together in disputes concerning the use of water, notably in the context of property rights.

-Whilst a member of the Attorney-General’s Regional Panel Charles represented the Environment Agency in numerous important regulatory appeals before government inspectors as well as advising upon all aspects of the Environment Agency’s functions in relation to the aqueous environment.
-He also represented a large number of other manifestations of central government, in particular Her Majesty’s Revenue & Customs in the VAT And Duties Tribunal.
-He has always acted for local authorities and continues to do so, mainly in relation to compulsory purchase and compensation cases and other areas of environmental and property law.
+Whilst a member of the Attorney-General’s Regional Panel (between c.1985 and 2011) Charles represented the Environment Agency in numerous significant regulatory appeals before government inspectors involving the water industry, as well as advising upon all aspects of the Environment Agency’s functions in relation to the aqueous environment.
+He also represented and advised a large number of other manifestations of central government.
+He has long acted for local authorities, mainly in relation to compulsory purchase and compensation cases and other areas of environmental and property law.

-Charles has been since 1992 a Fellow of the Chartered Institute of Arbitrators and has extensive experience of commercial arbitration and mediation, particularly in the fields of construction/engineering and property law.
+Charles has been since 1992 a Fellow of the Chartered Institute of Arbitrators and has extensive experience of commercial arbitration and mediation, including in the context of the water industry.

 - Water and water industry law (see separate section below)